Toyota E engine: Third generation 4E-FE

 In 1997 the intake manifold was changed again along with the ECU and the result was 85 PS for the Corolla and 82 PS for the Starlet.
-This engine was discontinued in 1999.
+It was discontinued in 1999.

 4E-FTE

-The first generation of the 4E-FE was the basis of the 4E-FTE in 1989, which is a turbocharged engine producing 135 PS at 6,400 rpm with 116 lbft of torque at 4,800 rpm.
+The first generation of the 4E-FE became the basis for the 4E-FTE in 1989, which is a turbocharged engine producing 135 PS at 6,400 rpm with 116 lbft of torque at 4,800 rpm.
 The 4E-FTE is the most powerful of the E series engines ever produced.
-It was produced exclusively for the Toyota Starlet GT Turbo (Japan Only) and its successor, the Toyota Glanza V (Japan only).
-However the 4E-FTE was a very popular conversion engine by enthusiasts for many small Toyota cars such as the Corolla, Tercel, Paseo and Sera which it fit into with standard Toyota parts.
+It was produced exclusively for the Toyota Starlet GT Turbo and its successor, the Toyota Glanza V (both Japan only), however it also was a very popular conversion engine by enthusiasts for many small Toyota cars such as the Corolla, Tercel, Paseo and Sera which it fit into with standard Toyota parts.
+It shares the same throttle body and slightly larger fuel injectors with the first generation 4E-FE.
 The 4E-FTE differs internally from the 4E-FE with its stronger connecting rods, lower compression pistons (reduced from 9.6:1 to 8.5:1) and stronger crankshaft.
 The cylinder head is identical with the valve train featuring higher lift on the inlet camshaft, and stronger valve springs to the 4E-FE.
 The 4E-FTE also features a harmonic damper instead of a normal crankshaft pulley.
 The turbocharger fitted to the 4E-FTE was Toyota's own CT9 model, which features an internal waste gate and has two modes: low 0.4 bar and high 0.65 bar boost.
 The low boost mode is electronically controlled by a solenoid valve and the ECU and the high boost is controlled by an actuator connected to the turbocharger.
 The 4E-FTE also has a top-mounted, air-cooled intercooler.
 The 4E-FTE is mated to the Toyota C52 transmission (for the EP82 Starlet GT) and the C56 transmission (for the EP91 Glanza V).